Meetawa/learn-react-js/src/ReactTopic/01_JsxIntroduction/readme.md

 ### Embedding Expressions in JSX

--we declare a variable called name and then use it inside JSX by wrapping it in curly braces
+- we declare a variable called name and then use it inside JSX by wrapping it in curly braces

-Example :
+Example :<br/>
 const name = 'Josh Perez';
 const element = <h1>Hello, {name}</h1>;

-For example, 2 + 2, user.firstName, or formatName(user) are all valid JavaScript expressions
+For example<br/> 2 + 2, user.firstName, or formatName(user) are all valid JavaScript expressions